 A rear access, better known as a 'secret exit', also known as a 'rear exit' or 'side exit', is a road which allows people to get from the service area to the local road network without using the main entrance (a motorway sliproad).

+In some areas, enforcement is virtually non-existent, and unauthorised vehicles can be seen using the rear access every five minutes.
 Many of them have been included on Google Street View and some unscrupulous estate agents have been known to use them to advertise a property having good motorway access.

 Services with Rear Accesses